Ekramvis/Checkers/README.md

 Checkers
 ========

-This game of checkers was completed as one-day solo project in week 2 of App Academy.
+This game of checkers was completed as a one-day solo project in week 2 of App Academy.

 ###Goals
 0. Create a playable checkers game